 Marijuana and How it Affects the Brain

 Marijuana is the most consumed and the most illegal drug.
-It contains a psychoactive ingredient called tetrahydracannabinol or THC responsible for the “high”you get when this drug is consumed.
+It contains a psychoactive ingredient called tetrahydrocannabinol or THC responsible for the “high” you get when this drug is consumed.
 It travels throughout the body, including the brain and gets stored in the body fats.
-THC when it gets to the brain can produce different side effects.
+THC, when it gets to the brain, can produce different side effects.
 Find out what they are and how it can be eliminated.

 - Mechanism of marijuana in the body:

 - Side effects of Marijuana in the brain

 - How to eliminate marijuana from the body?